tonsV2/urbantz/README.md

 In the following I'll try to give some insights into the toughts I had during development

 ## Docker
-Docker is tool which offers great power but can also easily be configured to cause a security breach.
+Docker is a tool which offers great power but can also easily be configured to cause a security breach.

 ### Configuration
 Only configurable aspect of this application is the server port which can be configured externally via an environment variable.